flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     [Wind Request Guide](../../fbw-a32nx/feature-guides/simbrief.md#wind-request){target=new .md-button}

+    !!! warning ""
         Please also note the following:

         - Per-waypoint entry and request of cruise winds is still being implemented.
         - Wind Request functionality is not 100% accurate to the real aircraft.
             - In real life selecting the wind requests option on the climb page would populate the winds data for all stages of flight.

 ^^CRZ FL/TEMP^^